Food Systems Youth Leadership Program: Uniting young leaders across Africa

 26/04/2024

 Accra, Ghana: The inaugural workshop of the Hub’s Youth Leadership Program recently convened in Accra from 8-12 April , uniting almost 30 aspiring leaders from across Africa.
 These individuals, dedicated to reimagining and transforming food systems, gathered for a five-day workshop supported by the German Federal Ministry for Economic Cooperation and Development (BMZ) and organized by the UN Food Systems Coordination Hub and the FAO Regional Office for Africa.
-The event served as a vibrant platform for cross-disciplinary learning, action and inspiration.
+The event was facilitated by the Wageningen Centre for Development Innovation and served as a vibrant platform for cross-disciplinary learning, action and inspiration.

 Watch a recap of the workshop